 These usually involve being removed from ordinary life for at least 30 days.

 Although Castle Craig does not treat sex addiction, there are many notable UK rehab that treats sex addiction the most notable being The Laurel Centre, Sex Addiction Therapy & Counselling in Leamington Spa,

-Treating sex education
+Treating sex addiction and recovering

 Another popular solution to sex addiction Cognitive Behavioural Therapy (CBT).

 A common and successful method for correcting damaging patterns of thought, CBT identifies the triggers of addiction and seeks to replace them with healthier patterns of thought.